 The commonly faced challenges for cash flow in business are:

 A late receipt or slow invoice payments by clients hamper the management of cash flow.
 Also, in case of small business, timely and early receipt of invoices from the clients is essential to maintain stable cash flow.

-Remedy: The sooner the receipt, for invoice generated, the better!
+The sooner the receipt, for invoice generated, the better!
 So, to achieve early or timely receipts; discount can be offered as a rewarding factor to the clients; based on how many days prior to the tentative date the payment is made.
-This, in turn, will encourage clients to make payments at the earliest possible which will improve cash flow; and help in escape from ‘cash flow trap’ due to late receipt.
+This will encourage clients to make payments at the earliest possible which will improve cash flow, and help in escape from ‘cash flow trap’ because of late receipt.

-Care must be taken before providing a service or a product to clients, who tend to not pay for the same, leading to cash flow trap due to bad debt.
+We must take care before providing a service or a product to clients.
+Clients, especially who tend to not pay for the same, leading to cash flow trap due to bad debt.

-Advice from a specialist, such as a financial expert or CPA, can be a useful tool to identify and provide a remedy for cash flow trap.
+Advice from a specialist can be a useful tool to identify and provide a remedy for cash flow trap.

-Short-term financing should be kept separate from that of long-term for proper balance in the cash flow, as there will be no shortage in financing for day-to-day operations.
-At the same time, a sufficient amount can be generated for long-term financial goals like the purchase of assets or for project work.
+Short-term financing should be kept separate from that of long-term for proper balance in the cash flow.
+Then, there will be no shortage of financing for day-to-day operations.
+At the same time, a sufficient amount can be generated for long-term financial goals like the purchase of assets.